Emran12/warehouse-management-client-side/README.md

 In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
+### `Live Site: `

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [https://medicor-warehouse.web.app/](https://medicor-warehouse.web.app/) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`
+### `Server Site`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [running tests](https://hidden-escarpment-52790.herokuapp.com/)

+### Features and Technologies

+-Create Data
+-Delete Data
+-Update Data
+-Get/Read Data
+-Email and Password Authentication
+-Google Sign In

-### `npm run build`
+### Technologies

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+-React
+-React Bootstrap
+-Firebase
+-Node JS, Express JS, MongoDB

 ### `npm run eject`